kpfasil/middleware_pro/README.md

 Overview
 This project contains a custom Django middleware designed to implement request rate limiting based on IP addresses.
 The middleware limits requests to a maximum of 100 requests per 5-minute rolling window for each IP.
-Requests exceeding this limit receive an HTTP 429 (Too Many Requests) status code.

 Features
 -Tracks and limits requests by IP address.